rails/rails/guides/source/routing.md

 The Purpose of the Rails Router
 -------------------------------

-Rails routing is a very powerful and flexible feature.
-The Rails router dispatches incoming HTTP requests to specific controller actions in your Rails application based on the URL path.
-(It can also dispatch to a [Rack](rails_on_rack.html) application.)
+The Rails router
+matches incoming HTTP requests to specific controller actions in your Rails application based on the URL path.
+(It can also forward to a [Rack](rails_on_rack.html) application.)
 It also generates path and URL helpers that can be used in your application (instead of hard-coding strings) based on the resources configured in the router.

 ### Routing Incoming URLs to Code

-When your Rails application receives an incoming request for:
+When your Rails application receives an incoming request, it asks the router to match it to a controller action.
+For example, take the following incoming request:

 ```
 GET /users/17